RWaltersMA/movingaverage/README.md

 ### 4. View the combined data in MongoDB Atlas

-As the MongoDB sink connector writes data to MongoDB Atlas you can see it show up in the StockData collection.
-Click on "Collections" in MongoDB Atlas and view the StockData collection in the Stocks database.
+The MongoDB Connector for Apache Kafka is configured as a sink connector and writes data to MongoDB Atlas.
+Data is written to the StockData collection in the Stocks database.
+Click on "Collections" tab in your MongoDB Atlas portal to view the StockData collection.
 These data are from both the MySQL and MongoDB databases.

 ### 7. Calculate the moving average using R

-Launch RStudio and run through the script, "R-Demo-Script.txt" located in this github repository.
-In this script it has two plots, one will display a blox plot of all the stock entities and the next plot will show the moving average for a selected entity.
-Note:  Make sure you change the stock ticker symbol to a stock that exists in your demo.
+The R language has many libraies that are useful for analytics.
+MongoDB has support for R via the mongolite R driver.
+The script "R-Demo-Script.txt" located in this github repository showcases two plots: one that displays a blox plot of all the stock entities showing max and min of each entity, the second shows the moving average for a selected entity.
+Note:  Make sure you change the stock ticker symbol to a stock that exists when you run the command to show the moving average.